lab64makerspace/intro2PCBdesign/Overview & Details/Protoboard/Protoboard_Activity/Project_1-USB2-Mini/README.md

 #### 11) Generate Gerber Files
 Select File -- Plot <br/>
-Select an appropriate Output directory Folder. <br/>
+Select an appropriate Output directory Folder (usually named 'gerbers'). <br/>
 Select "Run DRC."
 Make sure your board passes this test by having 0 problems. <br/>
 **Make sure you have the "Do not tent vias" option checked!!!** <br/>
 Select "Plot" to generate the gerber files. <br/>